jussi-kalliokoski/blog/posts/2012/ludum-dare-24.md

 As of writing this, I've implemented most of the physics and damage mechanisms.
 I'll try to keep this post up to date about my progress, but here's my roadmap on what's missing:

- * Level generation and features (e.g. caves, houses).
+ * Level generation and features (e.g. <s>caves</s>, houses).
  * AI.
 Currently the dudes are just standing still waiting for their deaths.
  * Water.
  * Maybe fire?
  * Art?
 It's just circles and rectangles now.
- * Music and sounds.
+ * <s>Music and sounds</s>.
 I have a temptation to port [sfxr](http://www.drpetter.se/project_sfxr.html) to JS, but it'll have to wait.

 I'll keep the latest working version in [this address](http://labs.avd.io/evolution/).

 Now it's probably a good idea to get a little sleep.
 Oh yeah, my food today: pizza from yesterday and...
 Well, that was it.

+### Update 1

+YES!
+Now there's some cave generation.
+Not sure if it even makes sense to have houses in caves.
+The dudes should probably spawn somewhere not in the air though...

+### Update 2

+Woo, there's music and sounds now, courtesy of my very good friend Janne Huhta.
+One of the SFX is a public domain classic, the others are created for the occasion.
+I also added some background story and level changing, yay!